Northwest Georgia Council: Camp Westin

 Camp Westin is a short-term primitive camping facility of 55 acres located on Lake Allatoona in Bartow County.

 Camp Sidney Dew

 Camp Sidney Dew is over 650 acre, was founded in 1939 and is located in a valley between John's Mountain and Horn Mountain with the Chattahoochee National Forest to the North and John's Creek to the South.
-Camp Sidney Dew serves as the Boy Scout Camp for the Northwest Georgia Council and provides the council with a place to host events such as summer camp, training events, Order of the Arrow events, etc.

-History

-Camp Sidney Dew was founded in 1939.
-The land for Camp Sidney Dew was donated by a farmer named Sidney Dew.
-The most recent Ranger of Camp Sidney Dew is Eric Blevins who joined the council in 2021.
-Every summer, Camp Sidney Dew hosts a four-week-long summer camp program for Boy Scouts across the Southern Region.

 Facilities

 The Trading Post serves as the camp store, and is also known as the Tom Caldwell Cabin because it was the home to the first Ranger, Tom Caldwell.
 The Dining Hall seats up to 300 people.
 Named after Devine Hubbs, a long time Scoutmaster from Dalton, GA, the Hubbs Reception Center is the first building that people see when they pass through the gate into camp; it serves as the headquarters of the Camp Director and Program Director during summer camp and is where troops check in to start their week at summer camp.
 The Reception Center also serves as one of the main training facilities during year-round camp.